dtcenter/METplus/docs/Users_Guide/installation.rst

 and several subdirectories.

-The **build_components/** directory contains scripts that use manage_externals and files available on dtcenter.org to download MET and start the build process
+The **build_components/** directory contains scripts that use manage_externals and files available on dtcenter.org to download MET and start the build process.

-The **ci/** directory contains scripts that are used for creating Docker images and script that are used internally for automation
+The **ci/** directory contains scripts that are used for creating Docker images and scripts that are used internally for automation.

-The **docs/** directory contains documentation for users and contributors (HTML) and Doxygen files that are used to create the METplus wrapper API documentaton.
+The **docs/** directory contains documentation for users and contributors (HTML) and Doxygen files that are used to create the METplus wrapper API documentation.
 The Doxygen documentation can be created and viewed via web browser if the developer has Doxygen installed on the host.
 The Doxygen documentation is useful to contributors and is not necessary for METplus end-users.

 The **internal_tests/** directory contains test scripts that are only